KAZI-SAMIR/KAZI-SAMIR/README.md

 Web developer
 -------------

-Web Developer l've been learning to code for 1 year, after switching careers. l stared with HTML, but havr really found a passion for backend development
+Web Developer l've been learning to code for 1 year, after switching careers. l stared with HTML, but have really found a passion for backend development

 * 🌍  I'm based in Asia
 * 🖥️  See my portfolio at [Underdeveloped](http://X.com)